learn-the-web/topics/modulifier-cheat-sheet/index.md

           - 'Add the ability for embedded SVG to inherit `fill` from the CSS `color` property.'
       - name: '`.image-replacement`, `.ir`'
         details:
-          - 'Add a class, and a shorter version, that will hide all the text inside an element and allow only the `background-image` to show.'
+          - 'A class, and a shorter version, that will hide all the text inside an element and allow only the `background-image` to show.'

   - title: 'List group'
     note: 'These classes are brute force and not responsive, if you use list-group-inline, the list will always be inline.'
     items:
       - name: '`.list-group`'
         details:
-          - 'Add a `.list-group` class that will remove bullets and padding from lists, so semantically they can be lists but no visually.'
+          - 'The `.list-group` class that will remove bullets and padding from lists, so semantically they can be lists but no visually.'
           - 'When added to a `<dl>` tag, there is a little responsiveness to how the `<dt>` and `<dd>` tags flow.'
       - name: '`.list-group-inline`'
         details:
-          - 'Add a `.list-group-inline` class that will force the `<li>` tags onto the same line.'
+          - 'The `.list-group-inline` class that will force the `<li>` tags onto the same line.'
           - 'When added to the `<dl>` tag, the `<dt>` and `<dd>` tags will sit on the same line if there is enough space.'
       - name: '*List group example*'
         details: